top of page

 Barking, Dagenham, Ilford Circuit

 The Methodist Church in Britain is a nationwide church, organised into groups of churches known as Circuits.
 Although these are often in close geographical areas, we do not, in fact, have formal Circuit boundaries, and our members may come from anywhere within travelling distance.
 However, many Circuits, for the sake of administrative convenience, are organised in such a way as to be, as far as possible, contiguous with local authority boundaries.
 Gantshill Methodist Church is part of the Barking, Dagenham and Ilford Circuit.
-Currently we have nine churches in this Circuit : Barking, Ilford, Goodmayes, Gantshill, Barkingside, The Drive, Seven Kings, Beacontree Heath and Old Dagenham.
+Currently we have eight churches in this Circuit : Barking, Ilford, Goodmayes, Gantshill, Barkingside, The Drive, Beacontree Heath and Old Dagenham.

 Methodist Circuits are also grouped into Districts, and this Circuit comes under the London District (headquarters in Westminster).
 Ministers, both Presbyters and Deacons (which are equal though different forms of our ordained ministry), are stationed in Circuits by our national governing body, the annual Methodist Conference.
 At present, our Circuit has three Presbyteral and one Diaconal ministers.